Overview

 When you have desktops/apps that need different restrictions than would normally apply to their users, Protocol policies are ideal.
 That is:

-• When restrictions need to be based on the resource, not the user/group, use Protocol policies.
+When restrictions are based on the resource, not the user/group, use Protocol policies in addition to Security policies.

 Local vs. Remote Protocol Policies